DevXT-LLC/ezlocalai/README.md

 **Only currently available with CUDA GPU.**

 Modify `deepseek.yml` if you want to run the 7b model instead of the 1.3b model or want to change any other settings.
+This also has image generation enabled by default, you can disable it by changing `IMG_ENABLED` to `false` in `deepseek.yml` to reduce video RAM usage.

 ```bash
 .\deepseek.ps1